Getting tested for sexually transmitted infections (STIs)

 Where to find help and support

-- you can get tested at a genitourinary medicine (GUM) clinic, and at some GP surgeries.
+- People with symptoms or people under 16 can get tested at a genitourinary medicine (GUM) clinic, and at some GP surgeries.